wp-plugins/sroups/readme.txt

 8. Your Sroups is ready!
 You can use Sroups as a page or a footer button!

 == Changelog ==

+= 0.0.12 =
+Fixed the sroups package and theme updating feature related bugs

 = 0.0.11 =
 Fixed the bug that blocked sroups theme and package type editing features.